-- Listed in “Best Lawyers in America” for more than a decade
+- Listed in “Best Lawyers in America” for over twenty years

 - Listed in the top 100 North Carolina Lawyers who received the highest point totals in the magazine’s nomination

-- Listed as an AV lawyer by Martindale Hubble Legal Directory for almost twenty years.
+- Listed as an AV Preeminent® lawyer by Martindale Hubble Legal Directory for over twenty years.

-During his thirty-five years of practice Jerry has achieved many honors and distinctions.
-He has been listed in “Best Lawyers in America” for more than a decade and as one of North Carolina’s Legal Elite by North Carolina Business Magazine since the inception of the directory.
-Since 2003, he has been selected for recognition in the publication North Carolina Super Lawyers, a listing of lawyers made up of 5% of North Carolina lawyers chosen through a rigorous process of polling, peer review and12 indicators of peer recognition and professional achievement and, in 2008, was listed in the top 100 North Carolina Lawyers who received the highest point totals in the magazine’s nomination, research and blue ribbon review process.
+During his years of practice, Jerry has achieved many honors and distinctions.
+He has been listed in “Best Lawyers in America” for more than twenty years and as one of North Carolina’s Legal Elite by North Carolina Business Magazine since the inception of the directory.
+Since 2003, he has been selected for recognition in the publication North Carolina Super Lawyers, a listing of lawyers made up of 5% of North Carolina lawyers chosen through a rigorous process of polling, peer review and12 indicators of peer recognition and professional achievement and, in 2008, was listed in the Top 100 North Carolina Lawyers who received the highest point totals in the magazine’s nomination, research and blue ribbon review process.
 In October 2008, Jerry was inducted as a fellow of Litigation Counsel of American, an honorary association of lawyers selected from among only 3% of the national lawyers.
-He is listed in the National Directory of Criminal Defense Lawyers and has been listed as an AV lawyer by Martindale Hubble Legal Directory for almost twenty years.
+He is listed in the National Directory of Criminal Defense Lawyers and has been listed as an AV lawyer by Martindale Hubble Legal Directory for over twenty years.

 Jerry is a member of the American Bar Association, the National Association of Criminal Defense Lawyers, the American Association for Justice, the North Carolina Academy of Trial Lawyers, as well as other state and local bar groups.
 From 1992-2000 he served as a Councilor to the North Carolina State Bar, the governing body of all North Carolina lawyers.
 He is a frequent lecturer and author for seminars and periodicals produced by the American Bar Association, the National Association of Criminal Defense Lawyers, the North Carolina Academy of Trial Lawyers, and the North Carolina Bar Association